 Psychotherapy should always go hand-in-hand with drugs used for anxiety to ensure you deal with your whole physical and emotional wellbeing.
 One of the most popular techniques used to treat various anxiety disorders is cognitive behavioural therapy.
 CBT provides the tools you need to avoid anxiety-triggering moments and helps you cope with anxiety symptoms.

 We’re here to help.

-White River Manor offers a comprehensive treatment programme for substance use disorder and dual diagnosis, where a mental health disorder co-occurs with addiction.
-White River Manor also runs a wellness programme to help people recover from the physical and emotional symptoms of stress, depression and anxiety.
+White River Manor offers a comprehensive treatment Program for substance use disorder and dual diagnosis, where a mental health disorder co-occurs with addiction.
+White River Manor also runs a wellness Program to help people recover from the physical and emotional symptoms of stress, depression and anxiety.

 Contact us today if you’d like a confidential and free chat with one of our highly-trained professionals at White River Manor in South Africa.